Odiobill/TilemapGenerator/README.md

 - Press "Generate Tilemaps" in the Editor to create the tilemaps, or call the Generate() method (provided by the API) from another script

 ## Additional API methods and references
-- grid                  The grid component to which this script is attached
+- *grid*                  The grid component to which this script is attached
-- Map                   TileData matrix representing the (calculated) tiles
+- *Map*                   TileData matrix representing the (calculated) tiles
-- TilemapsGenerated     True if any generated Tilemap already exists
+- *TilemapsGenerated*     True if any generated Tilemap already exists
-- CellToMap()           Converts a position from Cell to Map
+- *CellToMap()*           Converts a position from Cell to Map
-- MapToCell()           Converts a position from Map to Cell
+- *MapToCell()*           Converts a position from Map to Cell
-- GetTileDataMap()      Returns a TileData object from the specified position in the Map
+- *GetTileDataMap()*      Returns a TileData object from the specified position in the Map
-- GetTileDataCell()     Returns a TileData object from the specified position in the grid
+- *GetTileDataCell()*     Returns a TileData object from the specified position in the grid
-- GetTileDataWorld()    Returns a TileData object from the specified World position
+- *GetTileDataWorld()*    Returns a TileData object from the specified World position
-- Generate()            Generates (or just calculates, if passing "true" as parameter) new Tilemaps
+- *Generate()*            Generates (or just calculates, if passing "true" as parameter) new Tilemaps

-If you generated tilemaps from the Inspector and you want to use the Tilemap Generator API from your scripts during run-time, remember to always call "Generate(true)" first, before any other provided function, using the same parameters in the Inspector that generated those tilemaps.
+If you generated tilemaps from the Inspector and you want to use the Tilemap Generator API from your scripts during run-time, remember to always call _Generate(true)_ first, before any other provided function, using the same parameters in the Inspector that generated those tilemaps.